 Funds poured in through our Everyclick campaign to Bulldog Trust who directly chanelled them through to BVS in Kathmandu from where Alsions team was able to manage careful distribution.
 More funds went directly to Uttams village project and to Kusans Bhaktapur relief work - all of it under the BRAND AID umbrella which helped give a feeling of team work in the end.
 Knowing our efforts were making such an instant impact by the funds raised being channelled swiftly to where they were needed most was something we could all feel proud about.

 The funds we sent have given huge support to many vital projects selected and brilliantly managed by Alison, which you can read about in depth here: NERA Brand Aid report

 Some funds also went to Kusans Bhaktapur project and to Uttams village.
 The three of us have been out in the field visiting some of the worst affected areas and the projects that these donations have funded.
 There is of course always more to be done, but we want Brand Aid supporters to know that we achieved a lot with their donations and it is truly appreciated by the people who have benefitted from them.

-Joe Komodo distributing aid packs donated from our fabric suppliers in Nuwakot
+Photo: Aid packages ready for distribution, Kathmandu 2015 / Joe Komodo distributing aid packs donated by our fabric supplier.